mwouts/jupytext/README.md

 ## Usefull cell metadata

 - Set `"active": "ipynb,py"` if you want that cell to be active only in the Jupyter notebook, and the Python script representation.
 Use `"active": "ipynb"` if you want that cell to be active only in Jupyter.
-- Code cells that contain two consecutive blank lines use an explicit end-of-cell marker that appear as `"endofcell": "-"` in the python file.
+- Code cells that contain two consecutive blank lines use an explicit end-of-cell marker `"endofcell"` in the script representation.
-- R markdown's cell options `echo` and `include` are mapped to the opposite of Jupyter cell metadata `hide_input` and `hide_output`
+- R markdown's cell options `echo` and `include` are mapped to the opposite of Jupyter cell metadata `hide_input` and `hide_output`.

 ## Jupyter magics

-Jupyter magics are escaped in the text representations so that scripts can actually be executed.
+Jupyter magics are escaped in the script and R markdown representations so that scripts can actually be executed.
 Comment a magic with `#noescape` on the same line to avoid escaping.
 Non-standard magics can be escaped with `#escape`.